annadmason/AnnaMason/README.md

 University of Illinois at Urbana Champaign, Summer 2025
 Instructor: Dr. Bradly Alicea

-This program reads and conducts an analysis on a Library of Congress housed dataset
+This program reads and conducts an analysis of a Library of Congress housed dataset.

 By the People campaign: Chicago 1977: People, Places, and Cultures Number of transcriptions: 3,656